Skip navigation

 Periventricular heterotopia

-In a few cases, abnormalities in chromosome 5 have been associated with periventricular heterotopia, a disorder characterized by abnormal clumps of neurons around fluid-filled cavities (ventricles) near the center of the brain.
-In each case, the affected individual had extra genetic material caused by an abnormal duplication of part of this chromosome.
-It is not known how this duplicated genetic material results in the signs and symptoms of periventricular heterotopia.
+Abnormalities in chromosome 5 have occasionally been associated with periventricular heterotopia, a disorder that is characterized by abnormal clumps of neurons around fluid-filled cavities (ventricles) near the center of the brain.
+In some cases, affected individuals had extra genetic material caused by an abnormal duplication of part of this chromosome.
+A deletion of material on the long arm of chromosome 5 has also been found to cause periventricular heterotopia.

 More About This Health Condition